robenkleene/development-references/3d/matrices.md

 ![w Component Equation](assets/matrix-w-component-equation.png)

 Dividing by `w = 1` has no effects on the coordinates of a point, where was dividing by `w = 0` yields infinity.
 A point at infinity in 4D can be rotated but not translated (because a translated point will always be at infinity).
+Pure direction vectors in 3D space act like a point at infinity in 4D homogeneous space.

+## Translation

+## Rotation

+## Scale